What does Errors and Omissions Insurance Cover?

-- Commercial Property Insurance: If your business has a physical location, consider property insurance to protect the building and physical assets.
+If your business has a physical location, consider commercial property insurance to protect the building and other physical assets (machinery, equipment, inventory, personal items, etc.).

-- Cyber Liability Insurance: If you are a professional that deals with protected client information, consider adding cyber liability to protect your business in case of a data breech that exposes client information.
+If you are a professional that deals with protected client information, consider adding cyber liability insurance to protect your business in case of a data breach that exposes client information.

-An errors and omissions insurance policy varies in cost depending on numerous factors an insurance company takes into consideration:
+An errors and omissions insurance policy varies in cost depending on several factors an insurance company takes into consideration: